 But here’s the scary part: neglecting plaque and tartar can lead to serious problems like tooth decay and gum disease.
 In fact, a whopping 90% of adults over 40 experience tooth decay, according to the CDC.
 It’s not just about brushing and flossing; you need to address the tartar issue too.

 What can tartar do to me?

-- Using toothpaste with fluoride.
+- Choose toothpaste with fluoride.
 Fluoride helps prevent the formation of tartar in your teeth.
 It also helps to repair the enamel that is washed away when tartar is formed.
-Special toothpaste may also include triclosan which is an antibacterial formula to fight off bacteria buildup.
+Look for one with triclosan for added antibacterial protection.